itpp-labs/odoo-development/docs/git/files-relocation.rst

 $ cd ~
 $ chmod +x movemodule.sh

-If you have installed git from official ubuntu 14.04 deb repository then you should first update it.
-You can update git using this instruction :doc:`Update git<git_update>`

 To do the moving of group_menu_no_access from addons-yelizariev to access-addons with the movemodule.sh take the following steps.